alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-02.md

 - Loaded Chaos Mesh on Cluster
 - Verify Pod Chaos restarted the application's AKS pod
+- Observe any failure in the application
-- Add Resliancy to the AKS pods
+- Add Resliancy to your application
+- Re-run Chaos Experiment
 - Verified Pizza Application was avalable during pod restarts

 ## References